manuelJung/redux-ruleset/README.md

 # redux-ruleset

-Redux-Ruleset is a redux-middleware that manages the business logic of your redux state.
+Redux-Ruleset is a zero-dependency redux-middleware that manages the business logic of your redux state.
 It is the counterpart of a controller in a classical MVP architecture.
 That includes managing side-effects and data-flows.

 ## Getting Started